Idaho Power 2025 General Rate Case

 Why did Idaho Power file a general rate case?

-If the settlement is approved, an average Idaho residential customer using 900 kilowatt-hours per month will see a monthly bill increase of about $12.13.
-Proposed impacts for all Idaho customers are shown in the table.
+Starting Jan.
+1, an average Idaho residential customer using 900 kilowatt-hours will see a monthly bill increase of about $12.13.
+Impacts for all Idaho customers are shown in the table.
 Actual percentages will depend on a customer’s classification and the rate they pay.
-The settlement does not include any changes to the monthly service fee.

 General Rate Case Settlement